An historic trail from Washington D.C. to Prince William County, Virginia

 Closing

-rich in history and landscapes, Prince William County offers travelers a peek into the past, present and future.
+A region rich in history and landscapes, Prince William County offers travelers a peek into the past, present and future.
 More than two centuries of military heroes are honored in museums and battlefields.
 Shopping mixes the old with the new in miles of antique corridors and the Potomac Mills Mall with more than a square mile of shopping.
 And enjoy the outdoors in open fields, rolling country sides and 12 public golf courses.

 Travel Info